rasmus-saks/aken-ajalukku/App/README.md

 # Building
 For building, we use Gradle.
 It is highly recommended to import this project into [Android Studio](https://developer.android.com/studio/index.html) and let it handle the building.
 Make sure that Android Studio is at least version 2.2.
 Start with getting the gradle wrapper using `gradle wrapper`.

+Before building, make sure you have set the `GOOGLE_MAPS_KEY` property in your `~/.gradle/gradle.properties` file to your own Google Maps API key.

 To build the debug version, use
 ```
 gradlew assembleDebug